status-im/bigbrother-specs/data_sync/mvds.md

 #### Interactive Mode

  - A node initially offers a `MESSAGE` when attempting to send it to a peer, this means an `OFFER` is added to the next payload and the state for the given peer.
- - When a node recieves an `OFFER`, a `REQUEST` is added to the next payload and the state for the given peer.
+ - When a node receives an `OFFER`, a `REQUEST` is added to the next payload and the state for the given peer.
- - When a node recieves a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and the state for the given peer.
+ - When a node receives a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and the state for the given peer.
  - When a node receives a `MESSAGE`, the `REQUEST` is removed from the state and an `ACK` is added to the next payload for the given peer.
  - When a node receives an `ACK`, the `MESSAGE` is removed from the state for the given peer.
  - All records that require retransmission are added to the payload, given `Send Epoch` has been reached.